-Every child deserves the best possible chance to reach their potential
+Every child and young adult deserves the best possible chance to reach their potential

 bibic is a national charity based in Langport, Somerset.
 It delivers therapeutic programmes to children and young adults aged 6 months to 25 years with developmental and neurological difficulties. bibic sees them with or without diagnosis and supports a wide range of neurological and genetic conditions.